mmurphy/golang-intro/README.md

 - Structs
 - encoding (json)
 - Create your first REST API server
-- Write  a unit and integration test for the web server
+- Write  an integration test for the web server

 ## [Chapter Three Types and Collections]
 - Basic types